www328/documentation-user/subscriptions/sales_flow/renewals.rst

      :alt: Customer preview of a renewal with Odoo Subscriptions

 When a subscription needs to be renewed, you have the possibility to use a new button called *Renewal quotation*.
 By clicking on it, a new quotation is created.
-From there starts a basic sales flow allowing you to send the quotation by email to your customers or to confirm it.
+From there start a basic sales flow allowing you to send the quotation by email to your customers or to confirm it.
 It is better to first *Send by email* the quotation to your customers in order to have their confirmation and, then, *Confirm* it in **Odoo Sales**.